DavidTompkins/jqtouch_rails/README.md

-Jqtouch_rails (0.0.1)
+Jqtouch_rails (0.0.2)
 =====================

-This gem install jqtouch on your rails application.
+This gem install jqtouch-1.0-b4-rc on your rails application.

 Install
 -------